What does ONVIF conformance mean?

 How do I know if a product is officially conformant?

 Manufacturers or other vendors claiming ONVIF conformance for their products must be members of ONVIF in good standing.
 Products claiming conformance must support at least one ONVIF profile.
 You can verify conformance by checking if the product is registered under the official ONVIF list of Conformant Products.

-Are there products on the market that are falsely claiming ONVIF conformance?
+Are there products on the market that improperly claim ONVIF conformance?

-Like most reputable brands, ONVIF has experienced issues with false claims of conformance and fraudulent uses of its logo on products, in advertisements, sales literature or online.
+Like most reputable brands, ONVIF has experienced issues with improper conformance claims and fraudulent uses of its logo on products, in advertisements, sales literature or online.
 To avoid being misled, users are encouraged to verify conformance using the ONVIF Conformant Products search page, available on www.onvif.org, which is the only official source for determining whether or not a product is officially ONVIF conformant and supports one or multiple ONVIF profiles.

 Products claiming improper conformance are asked to cease claims until conformance can be met.

-How can the public report issues of false claims to ONVIF?
+How can the public report issues of improper conformance claims to ONVIF?

 The public is encouraged to report ONVIF products that they believe to be improperly claiming conformance by using the online Improper Conformance Claim form.